kodlian/SwiftRegexDSL/README.md

 In addition, the DSL supports:
 - A or B pattern using `Alternative` regex
 - Assertions using `LookAheadAssertion`, `NegativeLookAheadAssertion`,... to match but by not advancing the input position
-- Capturing group `CaptureGroup` for retrieving a range matching a sub expression
+- Capturing group `CaptureGroup` for retrieving a range matching a subexpression
 - Applying pattern option such as `caseInsensitive` using the `.options(...)` modifier on any pattern

 #### Regex Set